What Is The Golden Rule?

 For Christopher, 7, the Golden Rule is practical: "Show respect to other people.
 Today, I will not fight."

 A minimal starting place for the Golden Rule would be to stop abusing others.
 The people on the receiving end of your abuse will be greatly relieved if you stop whatever you're doing that drives them crazy.
-Take a few minutes to put yourself in their place.

 "Do what they want you to do, but don't boss them around," says Peyton, 12.

 As an exercise, the marriage counselor recommended the wives go out to dinner with their husbands and resist all temptation to control.
-It was difficult, but the controlling wife asked her husband to choose what she should wear, where they should go and so on.
+It was difficult, but the controlling wife asked her husband to choose what she should wear, where they should go and so forth.
 At the end of the evening, they were actually holding hands and showing genuine affection.

 Obviously, control is not just a problem in marriages.
 It's part of the fall.
 Men and women want to control everything in their lives, including God.
 One thing is sure: God will never submit to our control.